mindplay-dk/unbox/README.md

 In large, modular architectures, you may have many Providers with inter-dependencies, which can become difficult to manage at scale.

-Since Providers exist *outside* the realm of the a Container, the concept of Requirements can be used to define verifiable dependencies, which will be checked when `createContainer()` is called.
+Since Providers exist *outside* the realm of the Container, the concept of Requirements can be used to define verifiable provider interdependencies, which will be checked at the time when `createContainer()` is called.

 Requirements may be defined by calling `requires()`, and more than one Provider may specify the same Requirement - possibly for different reasons, which may be described using the optional